bbux-dev/datacraft/README.md

 ### <a name="Templating"></a>Templating

-To populate a template file with the generated values for each iteration, pass the -t /path/to/template arg to the dataspec command.
+To populate a template file or string with the generated values for each iteration, pass the -t /path/to/template (or template string) arg to the dataspec command.
 We use the [Jinja2](https://pypi.org/project/Jinja2/) templating engine under the hood.
+The basic format is to put the field names in
-The basic format is to put the field names in {{ field name }} notation wherever they should be substituted.
+{{ field name }} notation wherever they should be substituted.
 For example the following is a template for bulk indexing data into Elasticsearch.

 ```json
 {"index": {"_index": "test", "_id": "{{ id }}"}}